-5.4.3.2 Accessory to Natural Resource Protection Use.
-Subject to prior written notice to DISTRICT, GRANTOR may place or construct within a designated Building Envelope accessory structures and improvements reasonably necessary for natural resource protection on the Property, including sheds and greenhouses.
-Subject to prior written approval of DISTRICT, GRANTOR may place or construct temporary accessory structures and improvements outside of a designated Building Envelope as necessary during, and in connection with, natural resource protection, restoration and enhancement activities.
+5.4.3 Structures and Improvements Accessory to Natural Resource Protection Use.
+Subject to prior written notice to DISTRICT, GRANTOR may place or construct within a designated Building Envelope shown in Exhibit B (Project Structure Map) and on the Baseline Documentation Report Site Map (Baseline Site Map), as identified in Section 9 (designated Building Envelope), accessory structures and improvements reasonably necessary for natural resource protection on the Property, including sheds and greenhouses.
+OPTIONAL: Subject to prior written approval of DISTRICT, GRANTOR may place or construct temporary accessory structures and improvements outside of a designated Building Envelope as necessary during, and in connection with, natural resource restoration and enhancement activities.